-Through an investment in the garden, the Triennial recognizes the need to experience and understand how nature sustains life and live accordingly.
-Gardens are sites where diverse life forms co-exist; they allow us to recognize our dependency on other species and respond to our environment in a shared responsibility.
-The programme tackles crucial challenges in sustainable landscaping practices in the region by offering gardening, and urban farming workshops aimed at growing food locally and sustainably.
+In parallel to the development of the urban farm, the initiative tackles crucial challenges in sustainable practices in the region by offering workshops focused on learning activities, gardening and urban farming workshops aimed at growing food locally and sustainably.
 This intersection of food and climate is where we can exercise our decision-making power and engage in meaningful action every time we eat or work in the garden.